seominseok0429/Implicit-Stacked-Autoregressive-Model-for-Video-Prediction/README.md

 ### Our typhoon data set and experimental results will be published soon.
 [2023.06.01]
 (This is not included in our report. prediction +10 hours)

+### The current code takes longer to train than this paper, but has been updated to a much higher performance version.

 ### I'm busy with other things, so code refactoring is delayed.
 [But,the code still works as it should now.]
 We are currently allowing everyone to push our code refactoring!